PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 implementation behind a pass-module compatibility wrapper; only then reassess the deferred final Slice/pre-Concat pair.
 Continue with coherent commits and pushes only; do not create, update, or reopen a pull request.

+## Pre-Concat NHWC pass-module owner characterization

+The prerequisite audit found that `_optimize_transpose_pre_concat_nhwc_chains` still owns a three-stage composite inside the lowerer: indexed NHWC Concat cleanup, quantized indexed cleanup, and legacy fallback.
+The first two receive layout state and diagnostics; the last is model-only.
+Only the named indexed and quantized detail keys plus the legacy aggregate contribute to the returned one-counter mapping.

+`tests/test_flatbuffer_direct_pre_concat_nhwc_owner.py` fixes stage order, argument identity, aggregation and ignored-detail behavior, return schema, and the public lowerer compatibility name.
+Its strict expected failure requires a new `passes/pre_concat_nhwc_layout.py` owner and a one-return lowerer wrapper.
+No production source changed.

+Run the dedicated characterization, targeted Ruff, bytecode compilation, and whitespace checks, then commit and push this test-first checkpoint.
+During implementation, import the three existing owners directly into the new module, preserve all four production uses and the legacy lowerer wrapper, and avoid callback injection or lowerer imports.
+Keep the store fixed at 128/128 and never create, update, or reopen a pull request.

+The characterization gate completed with `2 passed, 1 xfailed in 0.57s`;
+the sole xfail is the intentionally absent pass-module owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push this checkpoint before production changes.